Business logic based data archival & retention - Pega Platform

 TL;DR

 Enterprises on Pega were forced to set a single, maximum data retention period for all regions, ensuring compliance but driving up storage costs.
 I designed a Retention Policy Builder that lets providers create targeted, jurisdiction‑aware rules (e.g., EU = 7 years, US = 5 years, TX = 10 years).
-This reduced wasted storage, simplified audits, and preserved compliance.
-I led research, design, leadership alignment, and developer handoff, ensuring the feature shipped true to design.
+This reduced reserved storage, simplified audits, and preserved compliance.
+I led research, design, leadership alignment, and developer handoff, ensuring the feature gets shipped perfectly.

 My Contributions